Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Related Illinois CE Resources

-FAQ: Illinois Cultural Competency Requirements for Registered Nurse
+FAQ: Illinois Cultural Competency Requirements for Licensed Practical Nurse

-Illinois Registered Nurses often have questions about the state-mandated cultural competency training.
+Illinois Licensed Practical Nurses often have questions about the state-mandated cultural competency training.
 This guide provides clear answers to the most frequently asked questions about compliance, course content, and renewal requirements to help you meet your professional obligations.

 How many hours of Cultural Competency are required in Illinois?